vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/04_Abbreviations.md

 Vaikh.
 Commentary by Sāyaṇa
 Sacred Books of the East edition
-Sacred Books of the Hindus edition Stridharmapaddhati Śivapurāṇa Skandapurāṇa
+Sacred Books of the Hindus edition Strī-dharma-paddhati Śivapurāṇa Skandapurāṇa
 Smṛtyarthasara
 Smrticandrika
 Smṛtimuktaphala